10 Best Packaged Jambalaya

 Feature Tradeoffs: Heat, Sodium, and Additives

 Sodium varies significantly across brands.
 Standard mixes can contribute a substantial portion of daily salt intake in a single serving.
 If you monitor sodium for cardiovascular health, reduced-sodium versions deliver similar herb and spice depth with less salt.
-Note that reduced sodium does not mean salt-free; you may still want to avoid adding extra cured meats like andouille or tasso.
+Reduced sodium does not mean salt-free; you may still want to avoid adding extra cured meats like andouille or tasso.

 Additives and allergens matter too.
 Some blends contain MSG for savory depth, while others advertise no MSG.
 A few specialty options are certified gluten-free, important for celiac households.
 Always scan ingredient lists for shellfish or soy if allergies are a concern, even when the primary protein is added separately.